 In photography, the exposure triangle represents the three elements of exposure and how increasing or decreasing one of them will require changing the other two to obtain a balanced exposure.

-For this reason, you have to be careful and make sure you don’t rely only on the ISO setting to balance your exposure.
+For this reason, you have to make sure you don’t rely only on ISO to balance your exposure.